Young-ook/terraform-aws-spinnaker/examples/simple/README.md

 This module will create vpc, subnets, s3 bucket, iam policies and kubernetes cluster.

 ### Initialise
 This is the first step to create a spinnaker cluster.
-Just get terraform module and apply it and this is sort of terraform command to do `terraform init`, `terraform plan`, and `terraform apply`.
+Just get terraform module and apply it and this is sort of terraform command to do `terraform init`, `terraform plan -var-file default.tfvars`, and `terraform apply -var-file default.tfvars`.
 After then you will see so many resources like eks, s3, ec2, iam, rds, and others on aws.

 #### Easy and simple example
 ```